chubbymaggie/SEA/README.md

 "Symbolic Exploit Assistant" ( **SEA** ) is a small tool designed to assist the discovery and construction of exploits in binary programs.
-SEA is free software (GPL3) and includes a minimal toolkit (BSD) to quickly develop binary analisys tools in Python.
+SEA is free software (GPL3) and includes a minimal toolkit (BSD) to quickly develop binary analysis tools in Python.
-This project is developed in colaboration between the research institutes [CIFASIS](http://www.cifasis-conicet.gov.ar/) (Rosario, Argentina) and [VERIMAG](http://www-verimag.imag.fr) (Grenoble, France) in an effort to improve security in binary programs.
+This project is developed in collaboration between the research institutes [CIFASIS](http://www.cifasis-conicet.gov.ar/) (Rosario, Argentina) and [VERIMAG](http://www-verimag.imag.fr) (Grenoble, France) in an effort to improve security in binary programs.